HausDAO/ZapMinionSummoner/README.md

 ## Use

 Prospective members just need to send their ETH directly to the ZapMinion address.
 The ZapMinion uses a recieve function to deal with the submission of the membership proposal.
 The membership proposal will be submitted in WETH, with msg.value / Zap Rate / (10**18).
-The details for the proposal will be whatever is in the Zap Details.
+The minimum contribution is 1 share per ETH.The details for the proposal will be whatever is in the Zap Details.

+* On xDAI rather than ETH it'll be xDAI to wxDAI.

 A Zap sender can still cancel their membership proposal, if it has not been sponsored in the Moloch, by calling cancelZapProposal with the proposalId that corresponds to their membership proposal.
 After the proposal is canceled they can recover their funds in WETH by calling drawZapProposal again with the correct proposalId.